FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### Consistency helps with clarity

-* Where possible use consistent names that will naturally group like data in the specification
+* Where possible, use consistent names that will naturally create associations between related columns in the specification.
 * Use common patterns to reinforce learning, (e.g. Id dimensions always contain an identifier, Category dimensions are always normalized)
 * Use well established standards (e.g. ISO8601 for dates, ISO4217 for currency)